Georgia Furniture Rentals

 Could offer supplemental benefits, like faster payouts or temporary housing.

-With a little help from your insurance agent, you can also add flood insurance to your renters policy.
-Remember that for the most part, flood policies have a 30-day waiting period, so if you choose this option, you need to be ready for the next storm season.
+With a little help from your insurance agent, you can easily add Renters Insurance Flood Coverage to your policy.
+Keep in mind that most Renters Insurance Flood Coverage plans include a 30-day waiting period, so it’s best to secure coverage before the next storm season begins.

 How much does flood insurance for renters cost?